algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 Future updates may include additional languages based on player demographics and demand, such as French, Spanish, German, or Arabic.

 ### 2. Localization strategy

-The following steps outline the localization strategy for "Green City":
+The following steps outline the localization strategy for the future version of "Green City":

 #### a.
 Text externalization